Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/think.md

 You can trigger an intent with a user input like "cIntent:orderFood", then the intent "orderFood" will be triggered.
 Using the Think Node you can have the same behaviour by choosing the "Trigger Intent" option, and "orderFood" in the "intent to trigger" field.

+## Alternatives

+When you need to process user input or other text in the middle of a Flow to retrieve an NLU result, and you do not want to restart the Flow from the Start Node, use the [Execute Cognigy NLU Node](../nlu/execute-cognigy-nlu.md).